LISTENING VS. HEARING

 Developing better listening skills takes practice.
 And, unlike the piano lessons your mother made you take as a child, this practice is a blast!
 Simply enjoy listening to your system.
 The more you listen, the more you will become familiar with the system and the way it conveys the emotion of music and its ability to resolve information.
 With that knowledge, you'll not only appreciate music to a greater degree, but you'll also have a better handle on which direction to take as you upgrade your system.

-Though I've never really thought about sitting with the intent of becoming a better listener, as I think it comes naturally with time, some of the more detail-minded among you may prefer a more structured approach.
+Though I've never really thought about sitting with the intent of becoming a better listener, as I think it comes naturally with time, some may benefit from a more structured approach.
 To that end, I offer an article written by Mr. Peter Cuddy who outlines specific steps to guide you through a listening session.
+Read through them and you'll see that most do not require the ability to hear the highest frequencies, but rather focus on listening more deeply into the music.
+I argue that a great system reveals far more of these subtleties that a lesser rig allowing one to more fully appreciate what the artist intended.

 DEVELOPING CRITICAL LISTENING SKILLS